top of page

 If you would like to nominate a great candidate for a monthly Spotlight Award, Adair County SB40 is accepting nominations.
 Anyone can make a nomination.
 Nominations can be made in any of the four following categories:

-• Kids Inclusion Spotlight Award for children in kindergarten - 8th grade
+· Kids Inclusion Spotlight Award for children in

-• Community Volunteer Spotlight Award (any age)
+· Community Volunteer Spotlight Award (any age)

-• Entrepreneur or Employee Spotlight Award (any age)
+· Entrepreneur or Employee Spotlight Award (any

-In March 2024, an Spotlight Award of the Year winners will be selected from all of the monthly winners.
-Nominations can be made throughout the year by visiting the Adair County SB40 website or by contacting a SB40 staff member to assist you at (660) 665 - 9400.
-You can also find more information about the four nomination categories by visiting Adair County SB40’s website, https://www.sb40life.org/.
+In March 2025, a Spotlight Award of the Year winners will be selected from all of the monthly winners.
+Nominations can be made throughout the year by visiting the Adair County SB40 website or by contacting a SB40 staff member to assist you at

 bottom of page